 I am a Berlin-based artist, creative director, and independent researcher with over three decades of experience at the intersection of visual culture and digital technology.
 My career spans co-founding the animation studio →Sehsucht Berlin, directing global campaigns for →Nike and →MTV, and most recently, contributing as a senior software developer at →Meta Reality Labs.

-There, I worked on future-facing interface systems-integrating low-level →hardware programming, graphics engineering, and real-time interaction design for the world’s first true AR glasses →Orion with →neural input technologies.
+There, I am working on future-facing interface systems-integrating low-level →hardware programming, graphics engineering, and real-time interaction design for the world’s first true AR glasses →Orion with →neural input technologies.

 Throughout this journey, I've become increasingly drawn not just to what we can build, but to how the tools we create shape cognition, behavior, and perception-often invisibly.
 This evolving interest has led me to shift away from commercial production and toward a research-driven design practice.
-I now seek to understand and question the assumptions embedded in the interfaces we use every day.
-Through over 70 →Talks and Lectures worldwide, I've begun this investigation publicly-and now, I'm eager to deepen it within a rigorous, interdisciplinary academic setting like the MA Design & Computation program.
+I seek to understand and question the assumptions embedded in the interfaces we use every day.
+Through over 70 →Talks and Lectures worldwide, I am dissecting this investigation publicly.

 An immersive installation that materializes the environmental cost of data infrastructure.
 Visitors enter a mirrored, fog-filled chamber-a tactile metaphor for the "cloud"-while a live counter tallies the carbon emissions generated by global digital activity in real time.
 The title plays on the poetic lightness of "clouds" and the precision of "per second," collapsing the perceived immateriality of digital systems into their physical, ecological reality.